AbuedeChristopherOladapo/test-repo-4/README.md

-#This is my first dad at my six-digit IT job project , just want say thank you Jesus foo thus far.
+#This is my first  Devops six-digit IT job project , just want say thank you Jesus for thus far.
-# Just wanted to let youguys knom that am editing this as a subbranch user but nt Matser user.
+# Just wanted to let you guys knom that am editing this as a sub-branch user, but nt as a Matser user.
 #I love God Baba Almighty.
 Thank you JESUS.